 And as we learned in this post, it has already started to transform customer behaviour!

-Optimizing your Amazon listings now will be the key to get Alexa to show your product as number one result for relevant voice queries in 2020.
+Optimising your Amazon listings now will be the key to getting Alexa to show your product as the number one result for relevant voice queries in 2024.